notificohq/docs/docs/pipelines.md

         The JSON editor is not very convenient right now.
 A new editor will be available in the following releases.

 4. **Save the Pipeline**:
-      - Once you have configured all the necessary components, save the pipeline.
+      - Once you have configured all the necessary parts, save the pipeline.
       - The pipeline will now be active and ready to process events as per your configuration.

 ![example_create_pipeline.png](example_create_pipeline.png)

 By following these steps, you can efficiently create and manage pipelines to handle various notification workflows in Notifico.
 The screenshot above provides a visual example of the pipeline creation interface in the admin panel.